 You should read the life story that she wrote.
 Her son, Jack, gave it to me a few days ago.
 Nine pages.
 Single spaced.
 The opening line is like a start to a cheap drugstore novel.
 Enter the voice of Earl Ray Jones.
 “It was a dark and dreary winter evening on a farm in Major County Oklahoma, January 11, 1931 . . .”
 A real page-turner from the get-go.

 All four of her children are here today.
-“She got us through some pretty lean times, and never complained.
+They all agree, “She got us through some pretty lean times, and never complained.
 Not once.
 Our faith in God is what it is today because of her.”

 The time has come.
 I stand to say the words.
 We laugh a little bit.
 We ponder the mysteries of a life well lived.
 There is unspeakable comfort and grace in this room today.